Misuse of prescription drugs means

 Short-term effects of opioids and morphine derivatives include:

 Long term effects

 Continued use or abuse of opioids can result in physical dependence and addiction.
 The body adapts to the presence of the drug and withdrawal symptoms occur if use is reduced or stopped.
-These include restlessness, muscle and bone pain, insomnia, diarrhea, vomiting, and cold flashes with goose bumps (“cold turkey”).
+These include restlessness, muscle and bone pain, insomnia, diarrhoea, vomiting, and cold flashes with goosebumps (“cold turkey”).
 Tolerance can also occur, meaning that long-term users must increase their doses to achieve the same high.